cybershoe/devday-mongo101-labs/docs/lab2/end.md

 This concludes Lab 2 - Basic CRUD Operations.

-Please continue to Lab 3 - Indexes.
+Please continue to Lab 3 - More Advanced Queries.